 - Friendship Ridge - West of the Bare Bay Ambush Camp

-How to Take Down a Horde in Days Gone
+How to Beat a Horde

 Taking down a Horde in Days Gone can be extremely tricky, though there are some ways to get ahead.
 We’ve listed some Days Gone Horde Tips below: